gshiva/pygptcourse/docs/OKRsForTheCodingChapterNeedsReview.md

 ### Key Result 1

-Inspire at least 10 people from underrepresented communities in Python Programming such as women, People of Color, Dalits, and Muslims to get salaried jobs as Python developers.
+Inspire at least 10 people from underrepresented communities in Python Programming such as Women, People of Color, Dalits, and Muslims to get salaried jobs as Python developers.

 ### Key Result 2